Skip to main content

 Commitment

-Think about the level of commitment you are willing to give.
-Looking after animals can be demanding, physical work and you may need some training.
+Think about how much time you can give.
+Caring for animals can be hard work and may need some training.
 For example, if you want to work as a volunteer at a local wildlife rescue centre you should be able to recognise the symptoms of sick animals and request specialised help.
+The majority of animal rescue centres will not expect you to be an animal specialist but it helps if you are keen to learn and have a love of animals.

 Volunteer for a community project